 Evenflo is a trusted brand of breast pumps with many high-quality options to choose from.
 The most common model covered by insurance is the Evenflo Advanced Double Electric Breast Pump.
 This model offers a closed system design to prevent bacteria and mold from growing.
 An efficient design offers ease of use for moms and even includes a set of flanges with different sized inserts to get a comfortable fit.
 The Evenflo also runs on batteries without needing any additional upgrades.

 If you are having trouble deciding between these 3 top breast pump brands, view our Breast Pump Comparison Chart.
+This can help you decide between which breast pump is best for you and whether you would prefer manual or electric.

 If you have questions before purchasing a breast pump, how to get a free breast pump through insurance, or are interested in additional breastfeeding accessories, please contact our customer service team or visit your nearest CareLinc location.